 Thrill-seekers will love this newest PIER 39 ride.
 The ride jets up and down, making your stomach drop, as it also circles.
 Lots of screams (of joy or terror?) come from this ride located at the end of the pier next to the carousel.

-Take in the Best Views
+Tip 4: Take in the Best Views in San Francisco

 The Pier is well positioned so you can see the bay bridge, the golden gate bridge, Fisherman’s Wharf and Alcatraz.
 Don’t miss your chance to walk to the very end of the pier and take in wide sweeping views of the Golden Gate Bridge, Alcatraz, Angel Island, and so much of the San Francisco Bay.